mrdandelion6/DSI/unix-shell/unix_shell.md

 ## Expansion & Variables

 ### Brace Expansion
 Used to make arbitrary strings.
+I'll add notes for this later.

 ## Shell Scripts
 Have .sh extension.
 Executable shell scripts files.
 Make sure to do the command: `chmod u+x myscript.sh` to make your script executable.